F-Adams/FindGit/README.md

 Of course, an alternative option is to simply visit the live demo I have linked below.

 Once you have the app running, simply type a GitHub username in the search box.
 If the name is invalid or is not found, an alert will be generated.
-Normally this would utilze a modal or some other appropriate form of alerting the user, but due to time constraints the app makes use of the built-in JavaScript 'alert()' function.
+Normally this would utilze a modal or some other appropriate form of alerting the user, but due to time constraints the app makes use of the built-in JavaScript 'alert()' function for this.

 On the search form there are two buttons.
 One submits the search term you specified in the input box.
 The other button chooses a random name from an array of pre-determined GitHub usernames and displays the public repositores.
 If there are more than 30 results, the results are paged.
 Paging links (if any) can be found at the bottom of the results table!
 If you wish to clear all search parameters and start a fresh search, you can click on the title image just above the search form.

 ## Testing
 While I have worked to explore as many edge cases as I could think of, it is possible that there are bugs and other issues that
-I might want to explore further in the future.
-Fell free to test the app thourghly.
+I might want to look into in the future.
+Feel free to test the app thourghly.
 Suggestions and feedback is always welcome!

 ## Known Issues
 There are some issues that cropped up at the last minute within this application that I simply did not have time to address.
 The most obvious issue is the inability to press the ENTER key to submit the form.
-Another issue is that after searching and clicking a NEXT or PREVIOUS page link, then clicking the "Random Username" will display the correct results, however the querystring from the previous search will still be displayed in the browsers address bar.
+Another issue is that after searching and clicking a NEXT or PREVIOUS page link, then clicking the "Random Username" button, the correct results will be displayed, however the querystring from the previous search will still be displayed in the browser's address bar.

 ## Live Demo
-You can find a live working demo of this project at the following URL: [findGit Live Demo](https://colony7.com/codeky/findGit/)
+You can find a live working demo of this project at the following location: [findGit Live Demo](https://colony7.com/codeky/findGit/)